Support & Help

 Pronunciation of 'Scutellaria'

-The word 'Scutellaria' refers to a genus of flowering plants commonly known as skullcaps.
-It is pronounced as /ˌskjuːtəˈlɛəriə/ in English (en-US).
+The word 'Scutellaria' is pronounced as /ˌskjuːtəˈlɛəriə/ in English.
+It refers to a genus of flowering plants in the mint family, commonly known as skullcaps.

 Word Origin

-The word 'Scutellaria' originates from Latin, where 'scutella' means 'a small dish or tray,' referring to the shape of the calyx in some species.
+The word 'Scutellaria' originates from Latin, derived from 'scutella', meaning 'a small dish or tray', referring to the shape of the calyx in the flowers of this genus.

 Pronunciation Details